Codecademy/docs/content/ai/concepts/search-algorithms/terms/depth-first-search/depth-first-search.md

   - 'paths/computer-science'
 ---

-*Depth-first search (DFS)* is a traversing algorithm for unweighted graphs.
+**Depth-first search (DFS)** is a traversing algorithm for unweighted graphs.
 This is a foundational algorithm in [graph](https://www.codecademy.com/resources/docs/general/graph) theory from which many other algorithms start.

 ## Features

 Some of the features and constraints that define the use and functionality of a depth-first search algorithm include the following:
+- Depth First Search algorithm traverses a graph in a depthward motion and uses a stack to remember to get the next vertex to start a search, when a dead end occurs in any iteration.

-- A relatively simple and efficient algorithm for finding the shortest-path in graphs that do not have edge weights.
+- A relatively simple algorithm for finding the shortest-path in graphs that do not have edge weights.
 - It has a time complexity of **O(|V| + |E|)**, which is the sum of the vertices and edges.
-- It finds a solution but may or may not be optimal one.
+- It finds a solution but may or may not be optimal one as in BFS.
+- The difference between DFS and BFS is that DFS takes less time than BFS and finds a solution.
+- The disadvantage of DFS is that it may get stuck in infinite loop if depth is infinite.

 ## Implementation

 The example below walks through a basic implementation of DFS that will take a starting node, an end node, and a graph as arguments.
-However, to start, a brief overview of the necessary steps or pseudocode will serve as an outline for the final implementation.
 The depth-first search (DFS) algorithm starts with the initial node of graph G and goes deeper until we find the goal node or the node with no children.
-Because of the recursive nature, stack data structure can be used to implement the DFS algorithm
+Because of the recursive nature, stack data structure can be used to implement the DFS algorithm.

 The implementation below can be broken down into the following steps: